 That said, each person is assessed for Invisalign based on factors unique to their situation, such as:

 - The state of their restoration (whether it is worn, loose, or in poor condition)

 We will be able to determine the best orthodontic system to straighten your teeth and achieve your goals once you’re personally examined by our dentists.
 While it’s generally ideal to undergo orthodontic treatment before restorations are secured, our dental team understands that this is not always possible and can help you determine the best approach for your needs.

 Invisalign® Vs. Braces

 While Invisalign and traditional metal braces are both designed to correct malocclusion (bad bite) and misalignment, they have a number of differences that can make one or the other a better choice for you.
 Invisalign uses no metal parts, only clear aligner trays that gradually shift the position of your teeth.
-Invisalign also is removable and inconspicuous, appearing nearly invisible when worn.
-Both options can address a wide range of orthodontic concerns; however, certain complex treatment plans may be better suited to correction by traditional braces than by Invisalign.
-Our elite team of dentists and orthodontists will help you determine the best course of action, with your care, comfort, and results upheld as are our highest priorities.
+Invisalign is also removable and inconspicuous, appearing nearly invisible when worn.
+Both options can address a wide range of orthodontic concerns; however, certain complex treatment plans may be better suited for correction by traditional braces than by Invisalign.
+Our elite team of dentists and orthodontists will help you determine the best course of treatment while making your care, comfort, and results our primary focus.